pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 ```

 - `project`: The name of the project.
-- `name`: The name of the experiment.
+- `name`: The name of the current experiment.
-- `mode`: The running mode of Trinity-RFT, chosen from `both`, `train`, `explore` or `bench`.
+- `mode`: Running mode of Trinity-RFT.
+Options include:
-  - In `both` mode both trainer and explorer are launched, which is the default mode.
+  - `both`: Launches both the trainer and explorer (default).
-  - In `train` mode only trainer is launched.
-  - In `train` mode only explorer is launched.
-  - The `bench` mode is used for benchmark evaluation.
+  - `train`: Only launches the trainer.
+  - `explore`: Only launches the explorer.
+  - `bench`: Used for benchmarking.
-- `checkpoint_root_dir`: The root directory to save checkpoints.
-This directory is the root path of the workspace and can be used to organize the results of multiple experiments.
-Sepcifically, the checkpoints of this experiment will be saved in `<checkpoint_root_dir>/<project>/<name>/`.
+- `checkpoint_root_dir`: Root directory where all checkpoints and logs will be saved.
+Checkpoints for this experiment will be stored in `<checkpoint_root_dir>/<project>/<name>/`.

+---

-## Algorithm
+## Algorithm Configuration

-The algorithm configuration is used to specify the algorithm type and other algorithm parameters.
+Specifies the algorithm type and its related hyperparameters.

 ```yaml
 algorithm: